marble, granite, quartz dining table, table furniture, marble table Singapore, kitchen countertop Singapore.

 # marble table, marble table Singapore, marble dining table, marble dining table Singapore.

 All three material options are known for their durability.
 Granite, marble and quartz can last up to 30 years or more with proper care.
 Marble & granite are heat-resistant.
 However, due to the content of resin & pigment in quartz, it is less heat-resistant compared to others.

-Marble is the softest of all three materials, which means that it can be scratched or chipped the most easily.
+Marble is the softest of all three materials, which means that it can be scratched or chipped the most easily of the three.
 Granite is the second softest, making quartz the most resistant to damage.
-That’s why granite or quartz is more suitable for kitchen countertops where high and heavy traffics are expected.
+That’s why granite or quartz are more suitable for kitchen counter-tops where high and heavy traffic is expected.

 All three materials are “Natural” in the sense that they’re stone.
 But only granite and marble qualify as “natural stone” because they don’t go through a manufacturing process.
 They’re mined as it is.
 Quartz is “engineered” because it’s crushed and mixed with pigment.